When to Use Self-EMDR: A Comprehensive Guide

 • No professional oversight during the process

-This fundamental difference means Self-EMDR is not a replacement for professional therapy but can serve as a supplementary tool in specific circumstances.
+This fundamental difference means Self-EMDR exercises are not a replacement for therapist-led EMDR or professional mental health care.
+Self-guided exercises serve as a wellness tool for everyday stressors and emotional processing.

 Appropriate Scenarios for Self-EMDR